mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

             # Check right now if this is "not master", since it might be a
             # useful secondary.
 If it's "node is recovering" leave it for the
             # next full scan.
-            if is_notmaster(message):
+            if isNotMaster(message):
                 check failing server

-        if is_shutdown(code) or (error was from <4.2): clear connection pool for server
+        if isShutdown(code) or (error was from <4.2): clear connection pool for server

+    def isStaleError(topologyDescription, response):
+        currentServer = topologyDescription.servers[server.address]
+        currentGeneration = currentServer.pool.generation
+        generation = get connection generation from response if generation < currentGeneration:
+            # Stale generation number.
+            return True

+        currentTopologyVersion = currentServer.topologyVersion
+        # True if the current error's topologyVersion is greater than the server's
+        return compareTopologyVersion(currentTopologyVersion, response.get("topologyVersion")) >= 0

 See the test scenario called
 "parsing 'not master' and 'node is recovering' errors" for example response documents.

-When the client sees a "not master" or "node is recovering" error it MUST replace the server's description with a default ServerDescription of type Unknown.
+When the client sees a "not master" or "node is recovering" error and the error's `topologyVersion`_ is strictly greater than the current ServerDescription's topologyVersion it MUST replace the server's description with a ServerDescription of type Unknown.
-It MUST store useful information in the new ServerDescription's error field, including the error message from the server.
+Clients MUST store useful information in the new ServerDescription's error field, including the error message from the server.
+Clients MUST store the error's `topologyVersion`_ field in the new ServerDescription if present.
+(See `What is the purpose of topologyVersion?`_)

 Multi-threaded and asynchronous clients MUST `request an immediate check`_ of the server.